 APPLICATION FOR LEAVE TO APPEAL AGAINST A SENTENCE

-That the judge has: 1) acted on a wrong principle of law (e.g. by applying a principle of law incorrectly, or by applying a principle not applicable to the matter at hand);
+That the judge has: 1) acted on a wrong principle of law (e.g. by

 2) mistaken the facts;